Nicklas373/M.A.O-MAGISK-/README.md

-# Mido Internal DAC Fixer for Android 9.0.x (AOSP/LOS/MAGISK)
+# Mido Internal DAC Fixer for Android 9.0.x (AOSP/LOS/MAGISK) | Xiaomi Redmi Note 4X (Snapdragon)

-This is a magisk module that containt several libs to restore capatibility of accessing to internal DAC (DIRECT) flags from audio policy on Mido devices after getting updates to latest Pie versions.
+This is a magisk module that containt several libs to restore capatibility from accessing to DIRECT flags from audio policy on Xiaomi Redmi Note 4x (Snapdragon) after getting update to latest Pie Based ROMs.

 This package will restore library and updated audio config to your system, include CAF audio blobs and enable some audio high quality features on mido (WCD9335).

-This package only have aim to restore internal DAC capatibility as bare minimum lib without any harsh modification, no other else and not have any means to insult anyone that work with mido since this is only for my personal use.
+This package only have aim to restore internal DAC capatibility as bare minimum lib without any harsh modification, no other else and not have any means to insult anyone that work with Mido since this is only for my personal use.
 (Anyone can use it, but DWYOR)

 # Project Status
 ![Build](https://img.shields.io/badge/Build%20Status-Updated-green.svg) ![Version](https://img.shields.io/badge/Latest%20Version-0.8.6-blue.svg) ![Library](https://img.shields.io/badge/Library%20Base-LiquidRemix%2020181220%20-blue.svg)